jgraph/www.diagrams.net-source/_posts/2020-04-15-mermaid-diagrams.md

 |   | containers: ``loop``, ``alt``, ``opt`` | ``class`` |
 |  **Information** | comment: ``%%`` |  ``note`` |

-Look at the examples below to see how the Mermaid Markdownish syntax is used to define a variety of diagrams in text.
+Look at the examples below to see how the Mermaid syntax is used to define a variety of diagrams in text.
 Open these example Mermaid diagrams in diagrams.net.

 ### Flowchart